Hammarberg/c2/README.md

 ### Contributors
 John Hammarberg, Jocelyn Houle, Johan Samuelsson
 ## Build & Installation
-c2 requires llvm/clang++ or gcc++ for both building c2 itself and for running c2.
+c2 requires llvm/clang++ or g++ for both building c2 itself and for running c2.
+At this point c2 has only been tested on 64 bit hosts with little endian.

 Put the c2 executable in your path.
-Make sure the c2lib/ directory is next to c2 or two levels above (see c2lib section) and that a 64 bit compatible clang or gcc is in path.
+Make sure the c2lib/ directory is next to c2 or two levels above (see c2lib section) and that a 64 bit compatible clang++ or g++ is in path.
 ### GNU/Linux/BSD
 `make`